 - Spouse: "I am the husband/wife of the applicant" (legally married)

-- Civil Partner: "I am the civil partner of the applicant" (registered civil partnership)
+- Civil partner: "I am the civil partner of the applicant" (registered civil partnership)

-- Unmarried Partner: "I am the unmarried partner of the applicant" (durable relationship, 2+ years cohabitation)
+- Unmarried partner: "I am the unmarried partner of the applicant" (durable relationship, 2+ years cohabitation)

 - Fiancé(e): "I am the fiancé(e) of the applicant" (engaged, planning to marry within 6 months)